actris-cloudnet/cloudnetpy/docs/html/_sources/quickstart.rst.txt

 Quickstart
 ==========

 Processing is easy using CloudnetPy's high level APIs.
+You only need some measurement data from your instruments.
+And if you don't have it, you can always try `these example files <http://devcloudnet.fmi.fi/files/cloudnetpy_test_input_files.zip>`_.

 Radar processing
 ----------------